 Student Opportunities at SmartLandscape

 Students are an integral part of SmartLandscape's progress.
 Looking for a project to match your passion of urban horticulture?
 We always need volunteers to assist with event coordination, organizing, and helping maintain our office landscape.
-If you have a few hours to give your precious time,

 Student Co-Coordinator (paid position)